 Level-3 and Level-4 statistics collect very fine detailed metrics, and the significant size of this data can saturate the bandwidth for an extensive period of time.
 These higher levels are recommended for troubleshooting purposes for a limited time.
 For example, an ESXi host sending about 3.5 megabytes of statistics data to vCenter Server for Level-4.
 If the ESXi host connects to vCenter Server through a DSL (with a bandwidth of 512 Kbps), then it would take about 1 minute to send this data and fully saturate the network bandwidth.
 Statistics can require substantial network use in ROBO environments.
-The network traffic generated for statistics increases with the number of powered-on VMs and the statistics level.
-The higher statistics levels (Level-3 and Level-4) are recommended only for troubleshooting purposes for a limited time.
+The network traffic generated for statistics level-3 and Level-4) are recommended only for troubleshooting purposes for a limited time.
 Because of the bursty nature of statistics data transfers, the network can be saturated during statistics data transfers, which can then impact the overall performance.